Skip to main content

 • Causing or permitting the driving of a motor vehicle by another person using a hand-held mobile device.

-This law creates a potential trap for those supervising leaner drivers or traveling with drivers who ignore the ban.
+This law creates a potential trap for those supervising leaner drivers or travelling with drivers who ignore the ban.
 It also raises the question of culpability for those that would telephone drivers mid-journey, particularly if they suspected the driver would respond without use of a hands-free kit.
 The restriction continues to apply even where a driver is:

 • Stopped at traffic lights.